nadiacollado/pinfinity/README.md

 ### 🧘🏻‍Stretch goals
 Tests!
 (Unit & integration)\
 Routing to includes a unique Pin component for each pin\
-Set up a database and login/user capibilities to enable the "save" pin functionality\
+Set up a database and login/user capibilities to enable "save" pin functionality and pin-boards\
 Add search bar functionality

 ### Dependencies